SidharthSiju/jira-zephyr-test-cases/README.md

                   → Attaches the matching .docx file
                   → Sets the issue status to Pass
                   → Writes a timestamped results CSV to OUTPUT_PATH

+[download]      downloadCSV.spec.js
+                  → Navigates to all finished test cases through link.json → Downloads the report for the current test cases → Saves it into the output_path folder
 ```

 ---